jonathonp3/sirius-os/README.md

 If you want to try my PIA integration on Silverblue, see: https://github.com/jonathonp3/wolf-os

-The PIA GUI is configured to run with UID/GID **1000** (the default group for a new Fedora installation).

 The first step is to rebase from Fedora Silverblue:

 1. Rebase to the unsigned image: